UI/UX Design

 Wireflow Development

-Next, I developed a wireflow diagram to describe and map out essential features of the user interface in place of a prototype, which takes more time and would have been overkill for this particular application.
-Wireflows visually communicate the various touchpoints a user might encounter along their journey.
-They add context that task flow diagrams may lack while remaining relatively easy to create and maintain.
+Next, I developed a wireflow diagram to describe and map out essential features of the user interface in lieu of a prototype, which takes more time and would have been overkill for this particular application.
+Wireflows are a useful tool for visually communicating the various interactions and touchpoints a user will encounter along their journey.
+They add context that task flow diagrams may lack, while remaining relatively easy to create and maintain.

 Visual Design

-With its structure planned out, I started working on the applications’s aesthetics.
-As the last step before handing off the design assets to the developer, I created a set of detailed high-fidelity mockups, along with a basic typography and color style guide, defining the final look and feel of the application.
-The mockups and style guide served to accomplish two goals:
+With its structure fully planned out, I began work on the applications’s aesthetics.
+As the last step before handing off the design assets to the developer, I created a set of detailed hi-fidelity mockups, along with a basic typography and color style guide, defining the final look and feel of the application.
+The mockups and style guide served to accomplish two important goals:

-• Acquire final sign-off from the stakeholders before beginning application development.
+• Acquire final sign-off from the stakeholders prior to beginning application development.

-• Provide the developer with an approved UI to use as a standard for acceptance.
+• Provide the developer with an approved UI which he could use as a standard for acceptance.

-I created a high-fidelity mockup for each wireframe layout to illustrate how the finished application would look and feel to the end user.
+I created a hi-fidelity mockup for each of the wireframe layouts to illustrate in detail how the finished application would look and feel to the end user.
 I used the Marketing Gateway's style guide as a foundation to ensure brand consistency.
 UI features unique to the Video Customization Portal were designed in detail to give a comprehensive view of the application in its finished state.

 Typography & Colors

-With a high-fidelity view of the application fully approved for development, I created a simple style guide detailing essential elemental UI typography and colors unique to the new application's design.
-The details of this style guide were eventually incorporated into the Marketing Gateway's style guide, which was then used for system maintenance moving forward.
+With a hi-fidelity view of the application fully approved for development, I created a simple style guide detailing essential elemental UI typography and colors unique to the new application's design.
+The details of this style guide were eventually incorporated into the greater Marketing Gateway style guide, which were then used for system maintainence moving forward.

 Product Release & Feedback

-I worked closely with the developer at every stage during the application’s development and reviewed the application before each release to ensure consistency with the design plans and style guide.
+I worked closely with the developer at every stage during the application’s development, and reviewed the application prior to each realease to ensure consistency with the design plans and style guide.

-Once the product was released for testing, stakeholders were encouraged to review it on their own, provide feedback, and report back on any bugs they may have found.
-Additionally, we selected a few random volunteers from the marketing department who had no previous exposure to the application to put it through its paces.
-Volunteers were given a series of goals to accomplish within the system and asked to note any issues they encountered or suggestions they had for improvements.
+Once the product was released for testing, stakeholders were encouraged to review it on their own, provide feedback, and to report back on any bugs they may have found.
+Additionally, we selected a few random volunteers from within the marketing department who had no previous exposure to the application to put it through its paces.
+Volunteers were given a series of goals to accomplish within the system, and were asked to take note of any issues they encountered, or suggestions they had for improvements.

-After a few development iterations in which the developer and I addressed any bugs and change requests, the product was released to production where advisors quickly adopted it.
-The application was well received and became a regular part of our system maintenance and development release cycle.
+After a few development iterations in which the developer and I addressed any bugs and/or change requests, the product was released to production where it was quickly adopted by advisors.
+The application was well recieved and became a regular part of our system maintenance and development release cycle.